You may wonder what will happen to the marital home, bank accounts, personal property, and other assets acquired during the marriage.

 However, you should also consider other factors like:

-- Removing large amounts of marital property can seriously diminish the marital estate, leaving your spouse with significantly less in the final property division.
+- Removing large amounts of marital property can seriously diminish the marital estate, leaving your spouse with significantly less in the final marital property division in Minnesota.

 - Selling, destroying, or hiding marital assets during divorce may be considered dissipation under Minnesota law.
 The court can compensate your spouse for the dissipated property by awarding more of the remaining marital assets to them.